ceph/ceph/doc/man/8/radosgw-admin.rst

 .. option:: --min-rewrite-size

-    Specify the min object size condition for bucket rewrite (default 4M).
+    Specify the min object size for bucket rewrite (default 4M).

 .. option:: --max-rewrite-size

-    Specify the max object size condition for bucket rewrite (default ULLONG_MAX).
+    Specify the max object size for bucket rewrite (default ULLONG_MAX).

 .. option:: --min-rewrite-stripe-size

-    Specify the min stripe size condition for object rewrite, default value is set to 0, in that case the specified object will always be rewritten for restriping.
+    Specify the min stripe size for object rewrite (default 0).
+If the value is set to 0, then the specified object will always be rewritten for restriping.

 Quota Options
 =============